 D Epicardial metastases

 A 50-year-old man has noted increasing swelling of his lower legs along with shortness of breath for 5 months.
 On physical examination he is afebrile, but diffuse crackles are heard over the lung bases.
-His heart rate is 80/minute and regular, with no murmurs, rubs, or gallops.
+His heart rate is 80/minute and regular, with no murmurs, rubs, or gallops, but there is a prominent widened split S2.
 A chest radiograph reveals an increased size to the right heart border, along with bilateral pleural effusions.
 Laboratory studies show a serum troponin I of <0.4 ng/mL.
 Which of the following conditions is he most likely to have?

 C Bicuspid aortic valve